abhinavNehra/get-selected-text/README.md

 Here In events you can add as many event as you want. like currently i am using only one event then it will be shown as

+color :- In color you can add color of you choise

+colorText :- if true then it color the selected text

 ![Image of work](https://raw.githubusercontent.com/abhinavNehra/get-selected-text/master/images/popover-example.png)

 so if you click on submit it will change the background of the text into